evamaxfield/distributed-ecosystem/README.md

 * having a UI (catalog) to view the data
 * supporting private and public data management
 * has no real setup required
+* supports data versioning
-* supports data versioning and paper publishing compatible
+* supports in publishing data with a paper

 One of the major things that I use it for is literally just [viewing the data](https://open.quiltdata.com/b/allencell/tree/aics/actk/master/singlecellimages/cell_images_2d_all_proj/)